-Also, you should run your Pre-Oiler at least weekly (probably more — use a timer like used for batteries) even if you don’t start your engine to keep things lubed all over.
-Also, you should have spray nozzles for your cam &/or a hollow cam from FireWall Forword for your Lycoming.
-Also, an old, very experienced, IA told me once that you should keep any engine warmed up to 60+ degrees all the time year round.
+Also, you should always do whatever you can to protect your engine!
+You should run your Pre-Oiler at least weekly (probably more — use a timer like used for batteries if you are away from your engine that you want to Pre-Oil) even if you don’t start your engine to keep things lubed all over.
+Also, you should have spray nozzles for your cam &/or a hollow cam from FireWall Forword for your Lycoming which normally relies on slosh AFTER the engine and oil is warmed up AND you advance the throttle off idle RPM.
+Also, you should use Cam Guard.
+Also, an old, very experienced, IA told me once that you should keep any engine and oil warmed up to 60+ degrees all the time year round.
 More info: once the pump is primed for 1st use, you do not need to prime it again because it self primes even when sitting for 5+ years.
 No trouble drawing as much as 5′ vertical from source, and has been used around hot engines for 20+ years without a failure — the o-rings are made of Viton and are good to 400 degrees F.

 DELIVERY ( we ship anywhere in the world ) : Simple — as soon as I receive your order with all your parts that you want, and your address and phone number, I will e-mail you your total.
 When I receive your check, I will send you your pump and parts via Priority Mail with a tracking number.
 Foreign orders can use a credit card.

-The FAA says because the pump is an external installation and a minor modification, a 337 is not required — just make a log book entry.
+I haven’t received FAA documentation from my customers yet concerning not needing a 337, but the FAA tells my Pre-Oiler customers that because the pump is an external installation and a minor modification, a 337 is not required — just make a log book entry.
 Our pumps are used in many military vehicles, too.